hydra3333/vapoursynth-Deblock4/README.md

 # 16. Revision history

 This section replaces the former "Proposed README corrections" list, which instructed this document to amend itself and became self-referential once those amendments were applied.

+## Revision v1.12

+Header currency (2026-08-14, W3C orientation finding): the front-matter "Design specification revision" field still read 1.9 from the last full reconciliation; it now tracks the document revision (1.12).
+No content change beyond this field and this note.

+## Revision v1.11

+Currency touch after Stage 4C acceptance (2026-08-13): the 12.5 auto- resolution example extended with the 4C reality (Classic ceiling raised to x86_64_v2_with_sse41; auto resolves to v2 on capable hardware).
+No other change; the v1.10 authority note and snapshot markers stand.

+## Revision v1.10

+End-of-phase currency audit after Stage 2C acceptance (2026-08-12), targeted pass per W3X ruling (fix only actively-misleading items; full reconciliation deferred to a later pass). (a) Added the AUTHORITY NOTE under the title: this README is fallback general guidance; the charter and the ratified authority set prevail; the section-2 table is a historical v1.5 snapshot. (b) Marked the section-2 decision-status table as a historical snapshot and corrected the five actively-misleading rows (float tolerance -> future float step, not Stage 2; format-specific arithmetic superseded by the 2C i32 integer path; Zig runtime CPU detection settled/shipped; candidate schedule settled to Schedule A for Classic; luma midpoint clarified as Deblock4-core not Classic). (c) Prose corrections in place: 8.1 float coverage superseded for 2C by S1/K29; 12.5 auto-resolution corrected to the S5 implemented-AND-supported rule with the intentionally-capped reason; 13.6 augmented with the D-2C-4 once-per-attempt-including-refusals emission point.
+Section 8.6 (float mode / .strict / FMA) reviewed and left unchanged - it is current.
+No algorithm, schedule, threshold, boundary or corpus content is changed by this pass.

 ## Revision v1.9